shawnnaquin/eeironworks/wp-content/plugins/admin-css-mu/readme.txt

 == Changelog ==

+= 2.5 =
+* Date: 18.January.2018
+* Added support for PHP version lesser than PHP 5.5
+* Updated text domain.
+For plugins, text domain should be the slug which is admin-css-mu in this case
+* Tested with WordPress 4.9.2

 = 2.4 =
 * Date: 29.August.2017
 * Fixed: Compatibility issue with [Custom Login Admin Front-end CSS](https://wordpress.org/plugins/custom-login-admin-front-end-css-with-multisite-support/) plugin.